Gravydigger/blog/src/content/post/create-blog/index.md

 - set the icon to show the standard RSS icon, and
 - change the `span` content to inform screen readers.

-With those modification, we get this:
+With those modifications, we get this:

 ```astro
 <a class="inline-block p-1 sm:hover:text-link" href="/rss.xml" target="_blank">